tothbalazs0920/expressionLanguage/README.md

 This language is an extension of Expressions.
 This was an assignment for the course Programming language Concepts and Implementations at ITU.

+If you want to run it, type for example:

+Expression.exe exMod.txt compile
+Machine.exe a.out

 **Expressions** is an educational tool for teaching lexers, parsers, and compilers used at the IT University of Copenhagen.

 The core of the project was built by Peter Sestoft.